jamiemill/missioncontrol_users/README.markdown

 ## Users Plugin

-This handles user registration, login/logout, activation etc. Each user has a `Profile` model which can be overridden in each site (by copying to the `plugins/models` directory) and extended with as many other attributes and associations as necessary for the site.
+This handles user registration, login/logout, activation etc. Each user has a `Profile` model which can be overridden in each site (by copying `missioncontrol_plugins/users/models/profile.php` to `plugins/users/models/profile.php`) and extended with as many other attributes and associations as necessary for the site.

 Explain different types of site - can users register and log in etc